shawngraham/eleventy-chirpy-blog-template/content/assessment/index.md

 ---

+## Presence & Generosity

 For 'Scholarly Presence' you and I will discuss this together to arrive at an appropriate grade.
 You will self-assess your contributions under 'scholarly presence' and indicate in a one-page note what you think is appropriate grade.
 Your note should open with one of these two lines:
 - 'My presence has made meaningful contributions to this class'
 - 'I have made meaningful contributions but there are reasons why I haven't made more'

+We will do this at the end of Term 1.
 I will take your self-assessment into consideration, and if I agree, then that will be your grade.
 When I have disagreed in the past with a self-assessment, nine times out of ten it has been because I have seen greater value in your contribution that you have.
+Sometimes I've had to have a frank talk.

 For 'Scholarly Generosity', I will consult your peers on the ways you have been generous in your scholarly identity in our classroom, on a three point scale: 'excellent' | supportive' | 'developing', with examples.
 For more on such ['generous thinking', see Kathleen Fitzpatrick's introduction to her book of the same name](https://kfitz.info/generous-thinking-introduction/).